ubermag/discretisedfield/README.md

 1. M. Beg, R. A. Pepper, and H. Fangohr.
 User interfaces for computational science: A domain specific language for OOMMF embedded in Python. [*AIP Advances* **7**, 56025 (2017)](http://aip.scitation.org/doi/10.1063/1.4977225).

-2. M. Beg, R. A. Pepper, T. Kluyver, and H. Fangohr. ubermag/discretisedfield: Python package for definition, reading, and visualisation of finite difference fields.
+2. M. Beg, R. A. Pepper, T. Kluyver, and H. Fangohr. ubermag/discretisedfield: Python package for the analysis and visualisation of finite difference fields.
 Zenodo.
 DOI: [10.5281/zenodo.3539461](http://doi.org/10.5281/zenodo.3539461) (2020).

 ## Acknowledgements